fredericcormier/IMOAutocompletionViewController/README.md

-![center]
-(Suggestions appear in a UITableView underneath the UITextField )
+Suggestions appear in a UITableView underneath the UITextField